These 11 White Kitchen Cabinets Are Anything But Vanilla

 The One That’s Rich With Character

 When history is on your side (as it was for designer Jessica Helgerson when she refurbished this 1885 Victorian home), use it to your advantage.
-A white tin ceiling and antique-looking island bring a timeless feel to the millwork.
+A tin ceiling and antique-looking island bring a timeless feel to the millwork.

 The One With a Rustic Touch